charmed-osm/vnfproxy/README.md

 ```

+These metrics are collected automatically by way of the `collect-metrics` hook, are stored in the Juju Controller, and will be periodically polled by the OSM MON module.

 ### Building your VNF charm

 Once you've implemented your actions, you need to compile the various charm layers.
 From the charm's root directory: